Quasar2134/MC-Overhaul-Survivalist-Datapack/README.md

   - Many items are now immune to fire and some are immune to lava and or explosions
   - Swords can block most attacks (except for wooden and stone) with a smaller delay frame than a shield, but not explosions or projectiles
   - Some items change or get destroyed when subject to lava, fire or water
-    - Paper, Sugar, Maps, etc are dissolved in water/destroyed (be careful when looting shipwrecks!)
+    - Paper, Sugar, Maps, etc are dissolved in water
-    - Bowls of soup lose their soup underwater
+    - Bowls of soup/stew lose their food underwater
-    - Sponges are converted to wet sponges when held underwater
+    - Sponges are converted to wet sponges when underwater
-    - Carying bee hives/nests underwater will force the bees out
+    - Bee hives/nests will force the bees out when underwater
   - Improved falling block physics with destructive effects
   - Elytra can be de-activated in survival mode by sneaking